-In addition to his writing, he teaches journalism at Keene State College, advises The Equinox, the college’s award-winning student news organization and has done artist-in-residency programs throughout New England.
+In addition to his writing, he teaches journalism and creative writing at Keene State College, advises The Equinox, the college’s award-winning student news organization and has done artist-in-residency programs throughout New England.
 Martin often collaborates with other artists.
 Judges selected his collaboration with artist Victoria Arico as a finalist for the Portsmouth (N.H.)
 “Voice and Vision” project.
 Anthem Concatenus, a tribute to the submarine USS Albacore, now hangs in the Portsmouth Court House.
 Another of Martin’s collaborative work with musicians, The Battlefield Guide, has been performed throughout New England.
 He collaborated with the Nashua Symphony and Nashua High School writers as part of The Ripple Effect II, which premiered in 2008.

 He was managing editor of The Worcester Review for almost three decades.
 For six years he directed New Hampshire’s Poetry Foundation’s Poetry Out Loud Project.
 Currently he serves as an editor for Hobblebush Books’ Granite State Poetry Series.
 2013 marked the completion of a decade long project with Dr. B. Eugene McCarthy to adapt all twelve books of the epic poem Paradise Lost for dramatic reading.
 His critical work “The Colonization of Paradise: Milton’s Pandemonium and Montezuma’s Tenochtitlan” published in Comparative Literature Studies broke new ground in Milton studies.